nhsconnect/NHS-Booking-API/pages/fhir_resources/schedule.md

 ### Practitioner and PractitionerRole ###

-The Practitioner and the PractitionerRole resources refer to the Care Connect resources developed by HL7 UK.
+The Practitioner and the PractitionerRole resources refer to the Care Connect profiles developed by HL7 UK.
+The Practitioner profile accepts a *SDS User ID* or *SDS role profile Id* as an identifier.
+The PractitionerRole profile only accepts the *SDS role profile Id*.
 The profiles can be found at:

 - [Practitioner](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Practitioner-1)